ScrapSort/ScrapSort_MAX78000-SDK/Examples/MAX78000/CNN/kws20_demo/README.md

  The MAX78000 KWS20 demo firmware recognizes keywords and reports result and confidence level.

-The microphone (U15) is located between JH4 and JH5 headers on EVKIT or between J5 and J7 audio connectors on MAX78000 Feather board.
+The microphone (U15) is located between JH4 and JH5 headers on EVKIT, (MK1) between J5 and J7 audio connectors on MAX78000 Feather board.